Principles of Statistical Inference in Online Problems: General Framework

-Proposition \ref{prop:time} considers a polynomial \(T(x)\) for two reasons.
-First, it is theoretically interesting as other windows can be approximated by a polynomial basis; see, e.g., \citet{sun2011exp}.
-Second, it is compatible with the existing selection rule framework as \(\TRI\), \(\TSR\) and \(\PSR\) can be written as a linear combination of several parts that satisfy Proposition \ref{prop:time}.
-However, we notice that a separate set of statistics is needed for online updates of each term in the polynomial.
-As the flatness at origin determines the convergence rate, it is more practical to consider \(T(x) = 1-x^q\), which was also suggested by \citet{parzen1957}.
-Along with the other preferable conditions, we construct \hyperref[eq:LASER]{$\LASER(q,\phi)$}.
+Proposition \ref{prop:on} considers a more general setting than the implication of the LASER principles for two reasons.
+First, many windows can be approximated by a polynomial basis.
+Second, it includes the simple modification in \cref{eq:winL} as well as existing subsample selection rules, which can be written as a linear combination of several parts that satisfy Proposition \ref{prop:on}.
+For $O(1)$-space update, we need to know the intended $s_n$ in advance to prepare for resets of $s'_n$.
+Therefore, we consider a prespecified or data-driven but monotonically increasing sequence $\{s_n\}$.